 Southwark is a London borough bordering the City of London and the London borough of Tower Hamlets to the north with the River Thames forming the boundary.
-To the west Southwark is bordered by the London Borough of Lambeth and to the east by the London Borough of Lewisham.
+To the west Southwark is bordered by the London Borough of Lambeth and to the south by the London Borough of Lewisham.

-According to the 2001 census Southwark had a population of 288,283.
+According to the 2001 census Southwark had a population of 288,283

-29% of households are owner-occupied, 44% are social rented (including a significant proportion of council rented properties).
-Significant redevelopment is taking place particularly in older estates, for example, Aylesbury and Heygate.
-Deprivation is concentrated in the northern and central parts of the borough and large health inequalities exist between different geographical wards, as evidenced in the JSNA.
+29% of households are owner-occupiers, 44% are social rented (including a significant proportion of council rented properties).
+Significant redevelopment is taking place particularly in older estates, for example.
+Aylesbury and Heygate.
+Deprivation is concentrated in the northern and central parts of the borough and large health inequalities exist between different geographical wards, as evidenced in the Joint Strategic Needs Assessment (JSNA).